 Lee Méir is a Jerusalem born, Berlin based freelance choreographer, performer and costume designer.
 Her works vary from solos to collective formats, always based on the understanding of art primarily as a meeting point between ideas, people and craft.

-Lee oscillates between working as a solo artist and working in collaborative formats: She sees her solo practice as a home base, a place to come from and go back to, when lost in the wild wild west of contemporary art making.
-She sees her collaborative practice as a way to destabilise individual ideas and put political and collective identities into question.
+In her practice she navigates the tension(s) between language, movement, sound, and meaning production, as well as what unfolds between what we think we are doing and what we are actually doing.
+It exposes encounters between conflicting elements which co-exist within the same body, be it a singular body or a social body.
+Méir treats her solo practice as a home base, a place to come from and go back to, when lost in the wild wild west of contemporary art making, when her collaborative practice, serves as a way to destabilise individual ideas and put political and collective identities into question.

-© Lee Méir 2017. all rights reserved.
+© Lee Méir 2021. all rights reserved.